Bias in the Workplace and other expert thoughts 3.9.2018

 Trecia Sigle, AVP Nationwide, Erosion of exclusive remedy in Wisconsin?
 Does it have broader implications to this cornerstone of the work comp system?
 The Wisconsin legislature responded to a prior court ruling from January 2018, WI Court of Appeals, by passing a piece of legislation at lightening speed to limit the erosion of exclusive remedy in SB 781, passed last week on Feb 28.
 The law applies to temporary and loaned employees only and does not permit them to bring a tort action outside of work comp to sue their employer for a work-related injury or condition.
 Read more on this issue from National Law Review.

 Yvonne Guibert, Marketing Consultant.
 Twitter @ExpertsinWC Alliance of Women in WC Event in Tampa!
 The next Tampa Alliance of Women in Workers Compensation event will take place Wed, April 4 6p – 9p, at Columbia Restaurant in Ybor City.
 Katie Pemble, Founder and President of Baldwin Pemble Advisors, will speak on The Value of Understanding a P&L Statement.
 Dinner and drinks will be served.
-The event is free, register here. courtesy of our co-sponsors.
+The event is free, courtesy of our co-sponsors.
 If you are interested in co-sponsoring this event, please message me!
-For information on Alliance of Women in WC events near you, check our list of upcoming events.
+For information on Alliance of Women in WC events near you.